myoActivation®: A Powerful Approach to Pain, Scars & Movement

 BOOK WITH TARA

-If you’ve been living with pain, or unhappy with the way your scars have healed, you’re not alone.
+If you’ve been living with pain, noticing persistent tightness, feeling limited in your movement, or unhappy with how a scar has healed, you’re not alone.

 myoActivation® is a precise, gentle needling therapy designed to find and release these hidden patterns of tension.
 The result?
 Less pain, better mobility, more aesthetic looking scars and a renewed sense of ease in your body..